awsdocs/aws-cdk-guide/v2/aspects.md

 ------
 #### [ JavaScript ]

-JavaScript doesn't have interfaces as a language feature, so an aspect is simply an instance of a class having a `visit` method that accepts the node to be operated on\.
+JavaScript doesn't have interfaces as a language feature\.
+Therefore, an aspect is simply an instance of a class having a `visit` method that accepts the node to be operated on\.

 ------
 #### [ Python ]

-Python doesn't have interfaces as a language feature, so an aspect is simply an instance of a class having a `visit` method that accepts the node to be operated on\.
+Python doesn't have interfaces as a language feature\.
+Therefore, an aspect is simply an instance of a class having a `visit` method that accepts the node to be operated on\.

 ------
 #### [ Java ]